Safe Use of Images Policy: St Mary’s Church, Maulden

 The information shared by new media is more accessible than in non-digital formats; it is easy for people to amend, manipulate or copy images, which makes them more open to abuse.
 As such we must be more vigilant than ever about obtaining the relevant consent to publish images, how we publish them and monitoring their use.

-If you plan to use an image in any form of new media, you should obtain electronic global broadcasting rights from the owner of the copyright and ensure that the consent form states that the image will be used in digital formats, including the web.
+If we plan to use an image in any form of new media, we should obtain electronic global broadcasting rights from the owner of the copyright and ensure that the consent form states that the image will be used in digital formats, including the web.

-If you are a web-publisher, do not use an image that has been uploaded onto the system by someone else without checking with the original publisher/owner that the relevant permissions have been obtained.
+If we are a web-publisher, we do not use an image that has been uploaded onto the system by someone else without checking with the original publisher/owner that the relevant permissions have been obtained.

-Do not pixelate (blur) an image in order to obscure the face of the person in it – use an alternative picture.
+We do not pixelate (blur) an image in order to obscure the face of the person in it – we use an alternative picture.

 Disability Discrimination Act (DDA)